elehobica/pico_flash_param/README.md

-# User flash parameter library for Raspberry Pi Pico
+# User flash parameter library for Raspberry Pi Pico / Pico 2

 ## Overview
-* Store user parameters at the end part of flash memory of rp2040
+* Store user parameters at the end part of flash memory of target borads
 * Allow parameter to have one type out of various primitive types
 * Up to total 1024 bytes available for parameters
 * Provide default value for factory reset